Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

 RabbitMQ queue.
 When there is a worker available, the job is dequeued and sent to the worker environment to be executed.

-Note that with the *cluster* mode, the submit method in not blocking and returns after the job is queued.
+Note that with the *cluster* mode, the submit method is not blocking and returns after the job is queued.
 It means the submit method can return before the job finishes or even before it is dequeued.
-Please refer to the [submit entity](../entities/orchestrating-and-job-execution.md#submit-a-scenario-sequence-or-task) section to the see how to submit jobs.
+Please refer to the [submit entity](../entities/orchestrating-and-job-execution.md#submit-a-scenario-sequence-or-task) section on how to submit jobs.

 You can configure the *cluster* mode with the following config: